simonwiles/palladio-webcomponents/ROADMAP.md

 # Roadmap

-The initial version of Palladio Components (v0.5.x) supports simple display of map, graph, and gallery visualizations stored in a Palladio save file.
-There are many possible ways to improve and expand Palladio Components, and we've included a few ideas below.
+The initial version of Palladio Web Components (v0.5.x) supports simple display of map, graph, and gallery visualizations stored in a Palladio save file.
+There are many possible ways to improve and expand Palladio Web Components, and we've included a few ideas below.

 If you'd like to help work on one, please get in touch by filing an issue on this repo!
 And if any one of these features is a higher priority for your project, please also file an issue.
-Palladio Components is a side project, and bugs in current functionality will be prioritized.
+Palladio Web Components is a side project, and bugs in current functionality will be prioritized.

 ## General / Base Functionality